Skip to Content

 Once they are completely saturated, let them air dry or place them in the dryer on low heat.
 When the dryer sheets are dry, they can be reused multiple times in the dryer.

-You can also store tennis balls in the plastic container of natural fabric softener and then add to your dryer.
+You can also store tennis balls in a plastic container of natural fabric softener and then add them to your dryer.

 How to Use Dryer Sheets: